STANDARD TERMS AND CONDITIONS OF BUSINESS

 If we provide you with an estimate of our fees for any specific work, then that estimate will not be contractually binding unless we explicitly state that will be the case.

 Where requested we may indicate a fixed fee for the provision of specific services or an indicative range of fees for a particular assignment.
 It is not our practice to identify fixed fees for more than a year ahead as such fee quotes need to be reviewed in the light of events.
 If it becomes apparent to us, due to unforeseen circumstances, that a fee quote is inadequate, we reserve the right to notify you of a revised figure or range and to seek your agreement thereto.

-We will bill on completion of work and our invoices will be due for payment 14 days of issue.
+We will bill on either completion of work or in advance of the work commencing and our invoices will be due for payment immediately of the issue.
 Any disbursements we incur on your behalf and expenses incurred in the course of carrying out our work for you will be added to our invoices where appropriate.

 Unless otherwise agreed to the contrary our fees do not include the costs of any third party, counsel or other professional fees.

 We reserve the right to charge interest on late paid invoices at the rate of 3% above bank base rates under the Late Payment of Commercial Debts (Interest) Act 1998.
 We also reserve the right to suspend our services or to cease to act for you on giving written notice if payment of any fees is unduly delayed.
 We intend to exercise these rights only where it is fair and reasonable to do so.